hot-zhy/mathEducatorsSolving/README.md

 This repo provides the code, prompts, and our answers solved for the [AAAI2024 Global Competition on Math Problem Solving and Reasoning](https://ai4ed.cc/competitions/aaai2024competition)

+**We have participated in both Track 1 and Track 2, this document is mainly about the steps and methods used in solving the English questions of Track 2, the description of the Chinese part of Track 1 is at the bottom of this document.**

 Our final submission of the answer file is in:

 ```